 Reductions in one-time funding requests to the Ministry of Health for COVID-19 related expenses account for the majority of the budget decrease.
-The amount included in the 2023 ASP Budget is the amount that was communicated to the three obligated municipalities and reflects a 0% increase.
+The amount included in the 2023 ASP Budget is the amount that was communicated to the three obligated municipalities in their assessment letters and reflects a 0% increase.